FlorianJa/Lab-Manager/README.md

      - Add credentials and db name in `settings.py`

-  5. In the file lab_manager\mqttservice.py, search for "WARNING add MQTT Host" and add MQTT host details
+  5. [paho-mqtt](https://pypi.org/project/paho-mqtt/) as MQTT client is used to connect to an MQTT broker to publish messages, and to subscribe to topics and receive published messages.
+In the file lab_manager\mqttservice.py, search for "WARNING add MQTT Host" and add MQTT host details

   6. Make those migrations work
      ```bash